frictionlessdata/datapackage/specs/fiscal-data-package.md

 ## Changelog

+- `1.0.0rc1`: Updated distinction between spec and standard
-- `1.0.0RC`: A complete rewrite of the spec
+- `1.0.0rc`: A complete rewrite of the spec
 - `0.3.0`: incorporates all changes up to `0.3.0-alpha9`
 - `0.3.0-alpha9`: (!) rename mapping to model.
 Remove 'ocdid' as recommended attribute for location dimension.
 - `0.3.0-alpha8`: remove transaction identifier